Hyperdimensionals/mitosis/README.md

 The delay of <i>30</i> in Mod #2 means its animation will begin right as the animation for Mod #1 ends, since Mod #1's duration was 30 frames.

-<b><i>Note: Currently, there are no checks implemented yet for if the animations of different behavior modifiers of the same type 'clash' timing wise and cause unpredictable results. </i></b>
+<b><i>Note: There are no checks implemented yet for if the timing of different behavior modifiers of the same type overlap and cause unpredictable results. </i></b>

 ## Credits